Start9Labs/documentation/site/source/service-guides/lightning/alby-cln.rst

       :width: 40%
       :alt: alby-cln-empty

 #.
-For "Host" this is your Peer Interface - find this at the top of **Interfaces** within the CLN service on your Start9 server.
-Copy the address shown here but remove the *http://* at the start and paste it into **Host** within Alby:
+For "Host" this is your Peer Interface - find this under **Interfaces -> Machine Interfaces** within the CLN service on your Start9 server.
+Copy the address shown here but **remove the http://** at the start and paste it into **Host** within Alby:

    .. figure:: /_static/images/lightning/cln-peer-interface.png
       :width: 40%